jeremyikwuje/monierate-website/src/blog/real-time-gross-settlement-system-rtgs-what-is-it-and-how-it-works.md

 ---
 Have you ever wondered how big companies and banks in Nigeria move large amounts of money quickly and safely?

 There's a special system called RTGS that helps them do just that!
-Think of it like a special express lane for bulk money transfers and settlements.
+Think of it like a special express lane for bulk money transfer and settlements.

 ![Banking database network](https://monierate.com/uploads/blockchain-network.jpg)